srl-labs/containerlab/docs/cmd/exec.md

 By default `exec` command will attempt to execute the command across all the nodes of a lab.
 To limit the scope of the execution, the users can leverage the `--label` flag to filter out the nodes of interest.

+#### node-filter

+The local `--node-filter` flag allows a user to specify a subset of nodes from the topology to exec the command(s) on, instead of all (default).
+Applies to executions where the topology file is provided.

 ### Examples

 #### Execute a command on all nodes of the lab